 Ten Things you should know about Student Loans

 - Borrow only what you need.
 Student loans are a great way to help pay for school, but they must be paid back with interest.

 - Have a plan.
 Map out the cost of your entire education and how you will pay for it.

 - Create and follow a monthly budget.
 Know how much money you have and where it is going.
 Create an after-graduation budget to see how your loan payments will affect your lifestyle.

 - Understand your loans.
 Do you know the difference between subsidized and unsubsidized loans?
 Federal and private loans?
 Fixed interest and variable interest loans? [http://financialaid.uc.edu/loans/loans.html]

-- Know who “owns” your loan by accessing the National Student Loan Data System.
+- Know who “owns” your loan by accessing this information on Studentaid.gov.
 Your loan servicer manages your federal loans and can assist you if you run into difficulty during repayment.

 - Set up an online account with your servicer while you are still in school.
 You will be able to keep track of your loan activity and keep your contact information current, so you don’t miss any updates once you graduate.

 - Make payments while you are still in school.
 Even if you make small payments ($5.00 per month), you will reduce your principal or interest before you are required to pay.
 This will lower your monthly payments after you graduate.